-2.8.1 The Effect of (Salient) Visual Features on Attentional Capture
+2.8.1 The effect of (salient) visual features on attentional capture

 In our review, we found a number of articles that attribute great importance to the visual properties of distracting stimuli in attentional mechanisms.
 In most cases, distractors of the same colour as the target stimulus resulted in significant stimulus-driven attentional capture.
-In a cueing study by Carmel and Lamy (2015) (see Figure 2.1), attentional capture was only observed due to a cue of a different colour than the target stimulus when it had a presentation time of 150ms.
-With a shorter presentation time of 50ms, the different-colour stimulus was successfully inhibited by the subjects.
+In a cueing study by Carmel and Lamy (2015) (see Figure 2.1), attentional capture was only observed by a cue of a different colour than the target stimulus when it had a presentation time of 150ms.
+With a shorter presentation time of 50ms, the different colour stimulus was successfully inhibited by the subjects.
 However, when the colour of the cue was the same as that of the target, there was a significant stimulus-driven effect on task performance even with a presentation time of 50ms.